gomorpheus/morpheus-docs/troubleshooting/deletingtenant.rst

   When trying to delete a tenant, a message stating manage resources must be removed or other error occurs and the tenant is not deleted.
 The tenant may be stuck in a deleting status or return to OK status after delete attempt.

 Cause
   All managed resources must be removed from a tenant in order for that tenant to be deleted.
-This includes instances and their underlying managed vm's
+This includes instances and their underlying managed VM's

 Solution
   #.
-Login or impersonate that an Admin user inside the tenant
+Login or impersonate an Admin user inside the tenant
   #.
 Navigate to Infrastructure > Hosts
   #.
 Under Hosts and VM's, delete any managed resources